MindscapeHQ/raygun4android/README.md

 The example shown requires curl to be on the PATH of your machine.

-## Documentation (NOT UP TO DATE)
+## Documentation

 ### Affected user tracking

 Raygun supports tracking the unique users who encounter bugs in your apps.

-By default the device UUID is transmitted.
+By default a device-derived UUID is transmitted.
 You can also add the currently logged in user's data like this:

 ```java
 RaygunUserInfo user = new RaygunUserInfo();